 - 85 g unsalted butter (cut into small pcs)

 - Pinch of salt

 - 1 tsp baking powder

-2. Place eggs, sugar, honey and salt into a large bowl.
-Gently break up the eggs and mix the ingredients well.
+- Place eggs, sugar, honey and salt into a large bowl.
+Gently whisk to break up the eggs and mix the ingredients well.

-3. Sift in flour, black sesame powder and baking powder into (2).
-Mix till there are no traces of flour.
+- Sift in flour, black sesame powder and baking powder into (2).
+Mix till there are no traces of flour left.

-7. Bake in preheated oven at 200C for 8 mins (4 min for mini madeleines), then turn down the temperature to 180C, and bake for 3-4 mins (2 min for mini madeleines).
-The madeleines are baked when skewer inserted in the centre comes out clean.
+- Bake in preheated oven at 200C for 4 mins.
+Turn down the temperature to 180C, and bake for further 4 mins (or 2 mins for mini size).
+Madeleines are baked when skewer inserted in the centre comes out clean.

-8. Let madeleines cool slightly in pan, before removing onto cooling rack.
+- Let madeleines cool slightly in the pan for 1-2 mins.
+Knock out the madeleines onto cooling rack, or remove with a skewer.
 Cool completely before storing in air-tight container.